about donalee

 In her own words

-donalee is a professional educator.
-She has taught communications and writing-related courses for all levels of government, the private sector, nonprofits, and universities.
+donalee is also a longtime educator.
+She has taught communications and writing-related courses at several universities as well as for all levels of government, the private sector, and nonprofits in Canada and the United States.
+She currently offers a variety of editorial services and workshops to help authors hone their writing and get published.